-The development of a suitable technique for damping of violin modes requires to be accelerated for application to the noise prototype.
-At present designs will move forward with provision for application of an active damping technique.
+The development of a suitable technique for damping of violin modes is underway but require to be accelerated for application to the noise prototype.
+At present the noise prototype design will move forward with provision for application of an active damping technique.
 We note that the requirement for such damping is independent of the choice of ribbon/fibre and that the suspension structure is being designed to accommodate any of the options under consideration.